sounak999/markdown-guide/README.md

 # markdown-guide
-This is readme file describing how to write a readme file (.md extension) using markdown language.
+Here a readme file is attached describing how to write a readme file (.md extension) using markdown language in GitHub.